Exam: Cheating

-Cheating on a test is the process of using unauthorized means or methods for the purpose of obtaining a desired test score or grade.
+Cheating on a test is the process of using unauthorized means or methods to obtain a desired test score or grade.
 This may range from bringing and using notes during a closed book examination, to copying another test taker's answer or choice of answers during an individual test, to sending a paid proxy to take the test.

 Several common methods have been employed to combat cheating.
 They include the use of multiple proctors or invigilators during a testing period to monitor test takers.
 Test developers may construct multiple variants of the same test to be administered to different test takers at the same time, or write tests with few multiple-choice options, based on the theory that fully worked answers are difficult to imitate.
 In some cases, instructors themselves may not administer their own tests but will leave the task to other instructors or invigilators, which may mean that the invigilators do not know the candidates, and thus some form of identification may be required.
 Finally, instructors or test providers may compare the answers of suspected cheaters on the test themselves to determine whether cheating did occur.